OpenBuddy/OpenBuddy/README.md

 ## Usage with Transformers on a high-end GPU

-To use OpenBuddy with huggingface's Transformers library on a GPU, follow the [hello.py](examples/hello.py) example.
+To use OpenBuddy with Hugging Face's Transformers library on a GPU, follow the [hello.py](examples/hello.py) example.
 For a more comprehensive understanding of text generation, please refer to the [Transformers documentation](https://huggingface.co/docs/transformers/index).
 A 7B model may require up to 24GB of GPU memory.

 ## Usage with Inference Frameworks